 Proper instrumentation is required to service electrical controls.
-The control in this furnace is equipped with a Status Code LED (Light-Emitting Diode) to aid in installation, servicing, and troubleshooting.
-Status codes can be viewed at the indicator in blower door.
-The amber furnace control LED is either ON continuously, rapid flashing, or a code composed of 2 digits.
-The first digit is the number of short flashes, the second digit is the number of long flashes.
+The control in this furnace is equipped with a Status Code LED (Light-Emitting Diode) and Major/Minor 3 digit codes to aid in installation, servicing, and troubleshooting.
+Status codes can be viewed at the sight glass in blower access door.
+The furnace control LED is either ON continuously, rapid flashing, or a code composed of 2 digits.
+The major status code is displayed on the LED indicator through the door with the first digit being the number of short flashes and the second digit being the number of long flashes.
+The major status code is displayed in the first 2 digits of the display.
+The minor status code is displayed in the third digit.

-For an explanation of status codes, refer to service label located on control door or Fig. 62, and the troubleshooting guide which can be obtained from your distributor.
+For an explanation of status codes, refer to service label located on blower access door, or Fig. 60 and the troubleshooting guide scanning the QR code or see Fig. 72 for a brief Troubleshooting Guide.